RBI official says companies must provide for FCCB liabilities

-MUMBAI Indian companies must make provisions to meet obligations arising out of foreign currency convertible bond (FCCB) liabilities, a senior Reserve Bank of India (RBI) official said, highlighting growing concerns about the ability of corporates to repay such debt.
+MUMBAI Jan 6 Indian companies must make provisions to meet obligations arising out of foreign currency convertible bond (FCCB) liabilities, a senior central bank official said, highlighting growing concerns about the ability of corporates to repay such debt.

 "I would urge business and industry to fully provide domestic rupee/foreign currency resources to meet potential liability under FCCBs," V.K.
 Sharma, an executive director at Reserve Bank of India, said in Bangalore on Thursday, in views he said were personal.